What is the AI and News Open Challenge?

 If you win, you’ll own your intellectual property.
 But under most funding mechanisms, you’ll be required to release what you make as open source (for software) or Creative Commons (for content and documentation).

-Legalese detail: Grants to nonprofits have a strict requirement: any software developed with grant money must be released as open source (typically under GNU General Public License 3).
-The same is true for grants to for-profit companies.
-The business receiving a grant agrees to bind itself to the open source license it owns as if it were a licensee.
+Legalese detail: Grants to nonprofits have a strict requirement: any software developed with grant money must be released as open source (typically under GNU General Public License 2 or MPL 2.0).
+Similar requirements apply to for-profit companies.
+The business receiving a grant agrees to make future versions of the software available under the same or a compatible license.

 What is your definition of releasing as “open source”?